GDPR Data Governance: Ensure compliance for data analytics platforms

-Regardless of whether personal data is being used under public interest, legitimate interest, or consent, GDPR requires taking a risk-based approach to processing, using safeguards, such as pseudonymisation, de-identification or role-based access control.
+Regardless of whether personal data is being used under public interest, legitimate interest, or consent, GDPR data governance requires taking a risk-based approach to processing, using safeguards, such as pseudonymization, de-identification or role-based access control.

-But what many businesses have realised is that applying these safeguards in a scalable, future-proof way is a significant challenge.
+But what many businesses have realized is that applying these safeguards in a scalable, future-proof way is a significant challenge.

-Organisations that have embraced data-driven insight are using data to identify trends and behaviours, make predictions and extract statistical insights.
+Organizations that have embraced data-driven insight are using data to identify trends and behaviors, make predictions and extract statistical insights.
 Maintaining the data’s nuanced structure, complexity and referential integrity is essential if it is to remain useful for these applications.

-The General Data Protection Regulation (GDPR) will come into force on the 25th May 2018 and will have wide reaching consequences for all companies which control or process personal data of those in the EU.
+The General Data Protection Regulation (GDPR) came into force on the 25th May 2018 and has already had wide reaching consequences for all companies which control or process personal data of those in the EU.

-Privitar Publisher works alongside modern data platforms on premise or on cloud to support GDPR compliance.
+Privitar Publisher works alongside modern data platforms on premise or on cloud to support GDPR data governance compliance.

 Protect personal data, whilst preserving its utility

-Publisher enables personal data protection with comprehensive masking and statistical anonymisation techniques
+Publisher enables personal data protection with comprehensive masking and statistical anonymization techniques

 Enable collaboration and sharing